firebolt-db/firebolt-python-sdk/docsrc/Connecting_and_queries.rst

     * ``EXECUTION_ERROR``

-Once the status of the table creation is ``ENDED_SUCCESSFULLY`` created, data can be inserted into it:
+Once the status of the table creation is ``ENDED_SUCCESSFULLY``, data can be inserted into it:

 ::